usnistgov/800-63-3/sp800-63c/sec5_assertions.md

 #### 5.2.5.
 Pairwise Pseudonymous Identifiers

 In some circumstances, it is desirable to prevent the subscriber's account at the IdP from being easily linked at multiple RPs through use of a common identifier.
-When using pairwise pseudonymous subject identifiers within the assertions generated by the IdP for the RP, the IdP SHALL generate a different identifier for each RP as described in [Section 5.2.6](#ppi-gen) below.
+In these circumstances, pairwise pseudonymous subject identifiers SHALL be used within the assertions generated by the IdP for the RP, and the IdP SHALL generate a different identifier for each RP as described in [Section 5.2.6](#ppi-gen) below.

+>**MG: Any concern that "in some circumstances" with a SHALL is too weak?**

 When pairwise pseudonymous identifiers are used with RPs alongside attributes, it may still be possible for multiple colluding RPs to reidentify a subscriber by correlation across systems using these identity attributes.
 For example, if two independent RPs each see the same subscriber identified with different pairwise pseudonymous identifiers, they could still determine that the subscriber is the same person by comparing the name, email address, physical address, or other identifying attributes carried alongside the pairwise pseudonymous identifier in the respective assertions.
 Privacy policies MAY prohibit such correlation, and pairwise pseudonymous identifiers can increase effectiveness of these policies by increasing the administrative effort in managing the attribute correlation.

 Note that in a proxied federation model, the initial IdP may be unable to generate a pairwise pseudonymous identifier for the ultimate RP, since the proxy could blind the IdP from knowing which RP is being accessed by the subscriber.
 In such situations, the pairwise pseudonymous identifier is generally established between the IdP and the federation proxy itself.
 The proxy, acting as an IdP, can itself provide pairwise pseudonymous identifiers to downstream RPs.
 Depending on the protocol, the federation proxy may need to map the pairwise pseudonymous identifiers back to the associated identifiers from upstream IdPs in order to allow the identity protocol to function.
 In such cases, the proxy will be able to track and determine which pairwise pseudonymous identifiers represent the same subscriber at different RPs.

+>**MG: Can we at least provide a restriction here on reuse of that mapping?**

 #### 5.2.6. <a name="ppi-gen"></a>Pairwise Pseudonymous Identifier Generation

-Pairwise pseudonymous identifiers SHALL be opaque and unguessable, containing no identifying information about the subscriber.
-Normally, the identifiers SHALL only be known by and used by one IdP-RP pair.
+Pairwise pseudonymous identifiers SHALL be opaque and unguessable, neither containing nor generated from identifying information about the subscriber.
+Normally, the identifiers SHALL only be known by and used by one IdP-RP pair or IdP-Proxy and Proxy-RP pair.
 However, an IdP MAY generate the same identifier for a subscriber at multiple RPs at the request of those RPs, but only if:

 * Those RPs have a demonstrable relationship that justifies an operational need for the correlation, such as a shared security domain or shared legal ownership, and
 * All RPs sharing an identifier consent to being correlated in such a manner.